-Investigate the advantages and disadvantages of using nonrenewable vs renewable energy resources.
-Design and construct your own ecofriendly creation!
+Investigate the advantages and disadvantages of using nonrenewable vs.

 Can you name the six types of simple machines?
 Explore how simple machines require less force to move an object.
 Identify everyday objects as a simple machine.

-Explore the world of music and the science behind the sounds.
+Explore the world of music and the science behind sound.
 Construct a “musical” instrument and learn about resonance, vibration, frequency and pitch.

 Climb aboard the Wonderplace train car and discover the secret life of bees!